realearn-jaist/evaluation-framework-with-agri-onto/README.md

 **5. The "Cosine_similarity_OWL2Vec"File:** It indicates the calculation of cosine similarity matrices for every 10 individuals in each considered class, utilizing vector representations generated using the OWL2Vec* algorithm.

-**6. The "Cosine_similarity_RDF2Vec"File:** It indicates the calculation of cosine similarity matrices for every 10 individuals in each considered class, utilizing vector representations generated using RDF2Vec algorithm
+**6. The "Cosine_similarity_RDF2Vec"File:** It indicates the calculation of cosine similarity matrices for every 10 individuals in each considered class, utilizing vector representations generated using RDF2Vec algorithm.

+**7. Cosine_similarity_Word2Vec"File:** It indicates the calculation of cosine similarity matrices for every 10 individuals in each considered class, utilizing vector representations generated using Word2Vec algorithm.